USS S-1: 1920–1937

+When the US Navy adopted its hull classification system on 17 July 1920, she received the hull number SS-105.

-S-1 began her service operations in July 1920 with a cruise to Bermuda attached to Submarine Division 2 (SubDiv 2), with subsequent operations out of New London, Connecticut, cruising the New England coast until 1923.
+S-1 began her service operations in July 1920, with a cruise to Bermuda attached to Submarine Division 2 (SubDiv 2), with subsequent operations out of New London, Connecticut, cruising the New England coast until 1923.

 On 2 January 1923, she shifted to SubDiv Zero, a division created for experimental work, and conducted winter maneuvers in the Caribbean Sea.
-As a single-ship division, SubDiv Zero, she returned to New London in the spring to continue experimental duty.
+As a single-ship division, SubDiv Zero, she returned to New London, in the spring to continue experimental duty.

-As part of a series of studies conducted by the United States Navy after World War I into the possibility of submarine-borne observation and scouting aircraft, S-1 became the experimental platform for this project late in 1923.
+As part of a series of studies, conducted by the United States Navy, after World War I, into the possibility of submarine-borne observation and scouting aircraft, S-1 became the experimental platform for this project late in 1923.
 She was altered by having a steel capsule mounted abaft the conning tower; a cylindrical pod which could house a small collapsible seaplane, the Martin MS-1.
 After surfacing, this plane could be rolled out, quickly assembled, and launched by ballasting the sub until the deck was awash.
-These experiments were carried out into 1926 using the Martin-built plane, constructed of wood and fabric, and the all-metal Cox-Klemin versions, XS-1 and XS-2.
+These experiments were carried out into 1926, using the Martin-built plane, constructed of wood and fabric, and the all-metal Cox-Klemin versions, XS-1 and XS-2.
 The first full cycle of surfacing, assembly, launching, retrieving, disassembly, and submergence took place on 28 July 1926, on the Thames River at New London.

-Following the aircraft experiments, S-1 served as flagship for SubDiv 2 until July 1927, when she was transferred to SubDiv 4.
+Following the aircraft experiments, S-1 served as flagboat for SubDiv 2, until July 1927, when she was transferred to SubDiv 4.
 While attached to this division, she made operational cruises to the Panama Canal Zone in 1928–1930, during the spring months.
-She visited ports at Cristobal, Canal Zone and Coco Solo, Canal Zone; Cartagena, Colombia; Kingston, Jamaica; and Guantánamo Bay, Cuba, during these cruises, and spent the remaining months of those years operating along the New England coast, out of New London.
+She visited ports at Cristobal, and Coco Solo, in the Canal Zone; Cartagena, Colombia; Kingston, Jamaica; and Guantánamo Bay, Cuba, during these cruises, and spent the remaining months of those years operating along the New England coast, out of New London.

-January 1931 found her at Pearl Harbor.
-She remained there into 1937; first, attached to SubDiv 7, SubRon 4, then, from July 1932 – July 1933, attached to Rotating Reserve SubDiv 14.
-She was returned to SubDiv 7 in August, and remained with that division until departing in May 1937 for Philadelphia.
-S-1 arrived at Philadelphia on 22 July and commenced overhaul for deactivation.
-She was decommissioned on 20 October.
+January 1931, found her at Pearl Harbor.
+She remained there into 1937; first, attached to SubDiv 7, SubRon 4, then, from July 1932–July 1933, attached to Rotating Reserve SubDiv 14.
+She was returned to SubDiv 7, in August, and remained with that division until departing in May 1937, for the Philadelphia Navy Yard.
+S-1 arrived at Philadelphia, on 22 July, and commenced overhaul for deactivation.
+She was decommissioned on 20 October 1937.

-World War II
+1940–1942

 On 16 October 1940, S-1 was recommissioned at Philadelphia.
-She then made two cruises to Bermuda, training submariners, and returned to Philadelphia from the second cruise on 7 December 1941.
+She then made two cruises to Bermuda, training submariners, and returned to Philadelphia, from the second cruise on 7 December 1941.
 There, she prepared for transfer to Britain under the Lend-Lease program.
-She was decommissioned and turned over to the British on 20 April 1942.
-Her name was struck from the Naval Vessel Register on 24 June.
+She was decommissioned and turned over to the British, on 20 April 1942.
+Her name was struck from the Naval Vessel Register on 24 June 1942.